 - In the morning, brew and cool black tea.

-- Mix tea, lemon juice, and amla powder into henna.
+- Mix tea, lemon juice, and amla powder into the henna paste.

 Ingredients: